damionas/Movies-Collection-Classification-for-Business-Decision-Making/README.md

-            A Decision Tree method and algorithm was used for the prediction.
+            1. A Decision Tree method and algorithm was used for the prediction for objective one
+            2. Classification Tree was used to achieve objective two